Matt Cowdrey: Post-swimming career

-Cowdrey was appointed as the team general manager of the Australian team for the 2015 Commonwealth Youth Games to be held in Samoa.
+Cowdrey was appointed as the team general manager of the Australian team for the 2015 Commonwealth Youth Games held in Samoa and the 2017 Commonwealth Youth Games held in The Bahamas.

 In 2017, Cowdrey was preselected to run for the Liberal Party in the Labor-held seat of Colton at the 2018 state election in South Australia.
 He was re-elected as the member for Colton at the 2022 state election despite the election resulting in the Liberal Party losing Government and returning to Opposition.
 Cowdrey actually won enough primary votes to retain the seat outright despite the Liberals' collapse in Adelaide.
 He is the first opposition member for Colton, a noted bellwether seat.
 Counting its time as Henley Beach, Colton had been held by the government party since its creation in 1970.

-In April 2022 new Liberal leader David Speirs promoted him to the Opposition frontbench as Shadow Treasurer.
+In April 2022, he was promoted to the Opposition frontbench as Shadow Treasurer, he also served as Shadow Minister for Sport during his second Parliamentary term.
+In June 2025, Cowdrey announced that he would not recontest Colton at 2026 state election.

 Cowdrey was appointed Deputy Chef de Mission for the Australian Team at the 2026 Commonwealth Games.

+In December 2025, Paralympics Australia announced that Cowdrey was appointed to Head of Para-sport System and Partnerships starting in March 2026.